Symptoms of prostatitis

 Symptoms for chronic pelvic pain syndrome (CPPS)

-The symptoms of CPPS vary from man to man, but may include:
+The symptoms of CPPS vary from man to man, but may include pain or discomfort in:

-- pain in the area between your back passage and testicles (perineum)
+- the area between your back passage and testicles (perineum)

-- pain in the lower part of your stomach area (lower abdomen)
+- the lower part of your stomach area (lower abdomen)

-- pain in your back passage (rectum) and lower back
+- your back passage (rectum) and lower back

 - sexual problems such as difficulty getting or keeping an erection, pain or burning when you ejaculate, and premature ejaculation